-Starting out?
+Starting out in the world of strength training?
 There’s some things you need to know right off the bat.

 That’s an issue.
 It’s a problem that leads to months and even years of wasted time as you try to work through and test every concept.
 It’s not efficient and it often lends itself to people quitting.
 It’s sad to see.
 Many times, someone will make the positive decision to begin exercising and working out.
 Yet, they will base their decisions on bad information, and thus make zero results.

 Can you imagine how de-motivating that is?
 It’s a shame that it ever happens.
 We’re putting an end to it.

 This is the ultimate beginner fitness resource to get you moving in the right direction.
 We don’t believe in information overload.
 Instead, are going to give you exactly what you need to know at each stage in your fitness development.
 With too little information, you make mistakes.
 With too much, you get bogged down and become inhibited.

 Let’s get started.

 First you’re going to need to know some basics.
 Whether you are trying to lose weight, put on muscle, or get stronger, this advice will ring true.

 At any given time, you can do several things that will collectively move you closer to your fitness and body composition goals: